Mexican Coffee Recipe

 6 Steps to Brew Mexican Coffee

-1) Brew the Columbian dark roast coffee and then add to a medium saucepan.
+1) Brew the Colombian dark roast coffee and then add to a medium saucepan.

 2) Add the piloncillo or brown sugar and stir so it dissolves.